cybersecrs/projector/README.md

 # Projector
-Source-Code for Rails 6 tutorial in Serbian language, created on [Krstarica forum](https://forum.krstarica.com) Purpose of this project is to introduce Rails to beginners in my country, and to create Freelance & Crowdfunding Open-Source platform
+Source-Code for Rails 6 tutorial in Serbian language, created on [Krstarica forum](https://forum.krstarica.com)
+Purpose of this project is to introduce Rails to begginers in my country, and to create Freelance & Crowdfunding Open-Source platform

 ## Application: